 Application has been made to the Financial Conduct Authority in its capacity as competent authority (the "FCA") for Notes issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of the FCA (the "Official List") and to the London Stock Exchange plc (the "London Stock Exchange") for such Notes to be admitted to trading on the London Stock Exchange's regulated market (the "Main Market").
-References in this Base Prospectus to Notes being listed (and all related references) shall mean that such Notes have been admitted to trading on the Main Market and have been admitted to the Official List.
-The London Stock Exchange's Main Market is a regulated market for the purposes of Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments (as amended).
+References in this Base Prospectus to Notes being listed (and all related references) shall mean that such Notes have been admitted to trading on the purposes of Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments (as amended) as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA").

-This Base Prospectus has been approved by the FCA as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation").
-The FCA only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation; such approval should not be considered as (a) an endorsement of the Issuers or (in the case of Guaranteed Notes) the Guarantor; or (b) an endorsement of the quality of any Notes that are the subject of this Base Prospectus.
+This Base Prospectus has been approved by the FCA as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation") as it forms part of UK domestic law by virtue of the EUWA (the "UK Prospectus Regulation").
+The FCA only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the UK Prospectus Regulation; such approval should not be considered as (a) an endorsement of the Issuers or (in the case of Guaranteed Notes) the Guarantor; or (b) an endorsement of the quality of any Notes that are the subject of this Base Prospectus.
 Investors should make their own assessment as to the suitability of investing in the Notes.

-The requirement to publish a prospectus under the Prospectus Regulation only applies to Notes which are to be admitted to trading on a regulated market in the European Economic Area (the "EEA") or the United Kingdom (the "UK") and/or offered to the public in the EEA or the UK other than in circumstances where an exemption is available under Articles 1(4) and 1(5) of the Prospectus Regulation.
-References in this Base Prospectus to "Exempt Notes" are to Notes for which no prospectus is required to be published under the Prospectus Regulation.
+The requirement to publish a prospectus under the UK Prospectus Regulation only applies to Notes which are to be admitted to trading on a regulated market in the United Kingdom (the "UK") and/or offered to the public in the UK other than in circumstances where an exemption is available under Articles 1(4) and 1(5) of the UK Prospectus Regulation.
+References in this Base Prospectus to "Exempt Notes" are to Notes for which no prospectus is required to be published under the UK Prospectus Regulation.
 The FCA has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Notes.